iqbalabd/iqbalabd.github.io/content/Python and PyCons/diversification-is-the-future-psf-2020-en.md

 As of now, there are [8.2 million Python developers in the world](https://www.zdnet.com/article/programming-languages-python-developers-now-outnumber-java-ones/#:~:text=According%20to%20SlashData%2C%20there%20are,and%207.1%20million%20Java%20developers.).
 In terms of developer population growth, the Asia Pacific region is showing the highest growth, with India taking over the US within the next five years.
-The Latin America region is showing the second largest growth for developer population. [^fn02]
+The Latin America region is showing the second largest growth for the developer population. [^fn02]

 To achieve the target of increasing diversity in representation, we need to increase the overall voter base.
 This is a tangible and trackable goal, which we can bring back to the table every year and report on its progress back to the community.